Gohad

-Gohad is a city and a municipality in Bhind district in the Indian state of Madhya Pradesh.
-A town of historical importance it is situated close to the city of Gwalior.
+Gohad is a city and municipality in Bhind district in the Indian state of Madhya Pradesh.
+A town of historical importance, it is situated close to the city of Gwalior (45 km).
 The Gohad Fort is located here.

 History

-The state's formation happened in the time period of Tomar dynasty of Gwalior.
+The state's formation happened during the Tomar dynasty of Gwalior.
 The Jats settled the town of Gohad and nearby forts and garhis (fortresses) in 16th century.
 The most renowned ruler was Maharaja Bhim Singh Rana who established the Jat rule over the trans chambal region and historic Gwalior fort.
-During his reign, the revenue of the kingdom was 56 lakhs and Bhim Singh Rana had control on 56 mahals or small parganas.
-The most successful ruler of Gohad is meant to be Maharaja Chhatar Singh Rana also known as Rana Lokendra Singh.
-He repulsed Maratha raids on Gohad and other Jat forts many times.
-He even defeated Peshwa Raghunath Rao.
+During his reign, the revenue of the kingdom was 56 lakhs and Bhim Singh Rana had control of 56 mahals or small parganas.
+The most successful ruler of Gohad, Maharaja Chhatar Singh Rana, also known as Rana Lokendra Singh, repulsed Maratha raids on Gohad and other Jat forts many times, and defeated Peshwa Raghunath Rao.

 Geography

 Gohad has an average elevation of 159 metres (521 feet).
-It is drained by Vaisali River which is a tributary of Sindh River and originate from Behat village in Gwalior region.
+It is drained by the Vaisali River, which is a tributary of Sindh River, and originates from Behat in the Gwalior region.
 Rural nallahs and Morar river (Kalpi River) are catchments of Vaisali River.

-It features a high standing Gohad Dam which holds a fascinating view during Monsoon.
-The water of Gohad dam is supplied to Gohad town for drinking purpose.
+The high standing Gohad Dam supplies Gohad town with drinking water.

 Climate

-Climate of Gohad is characterized by dryness except during south-west monsoon.
-It's is counted as most dry place in Madhya Pradesh.
+The climate of Gohad is characterized by dryness except during south-west monsoon.
+It is considered the driest place in Madhya Pradesh.